2014 Canadian Grand Prix: Post-race

 The stewards also reviewed the accident between Marussia teammates Chilton and Bianchi on the first lap.
 Chilton incurred a three-place grid penalty for the upcoming Austrian Grand Prix for being deemed at fault for the accident.
 Chilton said he believed Bianchi caused the crash by braking later than him on the outside.
 He believed additional television footage would have shown his teammate was responsible.
 Bianchi stated his belief he did not brake too late and had provided Chilton with space to drive past.
-Both drivers spoke to each other on the morning of 19 June and they agreed to move on from the crash.
+Although the relationship between both drivers cooled, they spoke to each other on the morning of 19 June and they agreed to move on from the crash.

 Rosberg, who drove onto the run-off area on lap 25, stated his belief that the regulations on minor driver errors needed to be clarified to stop automatic steward investigations on such incidents, "It is worth discussing, because it going to the stewards is a bit strange.
 It is something that we all agreed among ourselves, and especially that the first time you can maybe get a warning, but you cannot do it three times in a row."
 Sky Sports F1 pundits Johnny Herbert and Martin Brundle believed Rosberg was fortunate not to receive a penalty.
 Their colleague Damon Hill said a warning was justified.
 After his retirement from the race, Hamilton admitted he required a form similar to his four wins in a row earlier in the season to retake the lead in the Drivers' Championship, "It is going to take a lot, four wins.
 I just can't believe that my car stops and the other doesn't.
 Two DNFs is not easy but I have caught up before and I will catch up again."

-Rosberg left Canada with an increased lead of 22 points over his teammate Hamilton in the Drivers' Championship.
+Rosberg left Canada with an increased lead of 22 championship points over his teammate Hamilton in the World Drivers' Championship.
 Ricciardo's victory elevated him to third.
 Alonso's seventh-place finish dropped him to fourth.
 Vettel rounded out the top five.
-In the Constructors' Championship, Mercedes maintained its lead with 258 points.
-Red Bull remained in second with 139 points.
-Ferrari's hold on third place was reduced by one point over Force India in fourth.
-McLaren drew closer to Force India by four points with twelve races remaining in the season.
+In the World Constructors' Championship, Mercedes maintained its lead with 258 championship points.
+Red Bull remained in second with 139 championship points.
+Ferrari's hold on third place was reduced by one championship point over Force India in fourth.
+McLaren drew closer to Force India by four points with 12 races remaining in the season.